How Does a Reverse Mortgage Work?

-A reverse mortgage lets eligible homeowners access home equity without making the usual monthly mortgage payments.
-Unlike a traditional mortgage, the lender pays you or makes funds available to you, and the loan balance generally grows as interest and fees are added.
-The loan is typically repaid when the last borrower sells the home, moves out permanently, or passes away.
+A reverse mortgage lets eligible homeowners aged 62 and older access home equity without making monthly mortgage payments.
+The lender pays you (or makes funds available to you), the loan balance grows over time as interest and fees are added, and the loan is repaid when the last borrower sells the home, moves out permanently, or passes away.
+The most common type is the FHA-insured Home Equity Conversion Mortgage, or HECM.

 Key Takeaways